-2Early help means providing support as soon as a problem emerges at any point in a child's life.
+In cases which also involve a concern or an allegation of abuse against a staff member, see Part four of this guidance.
+Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.

-4 Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+Working Together to Safeguard Children provides detailed guidance on the early help process.
+Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+See Working Together to Safeguard Children.
+Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
 Children in need may be assessed under section 17 of the Children Act 1989.
 Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
-Full details are in Chapter one of Working Together to Safeguard Children.
+Full details are in Working Together to Safeguard Children.
+This could include applying for an Emergency Protection Order (EPO).

-Annex A: Safeguarding information for school and college staff

-The following is a condensed version of Part one of Keeping children safe in education.
+Annex A: Safeguarding information for school and college staff The following is a condensed version of Part one of Keeping children safe in education.
 It can be provided (instead of Part one) to those staff who do not directly work with children, if the governing body or proprietor think it will provide a better basis for those staff to promote the welfare of and safeguard children.

-The role of school and college staff

-- Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children has an important role to play. - School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
+The role of school and college staff 1.
+Safeguarding and promoting the welfare of children is everyone's responsibility.
+Everyone who comes into contact with children has an important role to play.
+2. School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
 It is important all staff (including those who do not work directly with children) recognise the important role they play in protecting children.

-What school and college staff need to know

-- For the purposes of safeguarding, a child is anyone under the age of 18.
-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - · protecting children from maltreatment - · preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes.
+What school and college staff need to know 3.
+For the purposes of safeguarding, a child is anyone under the age of 18.
+Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as: - Providing help and support to meet the needs of children as soon as problems emerge - protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.
 All staff should: